Bachelor of Science in Nursing

 At PBA, you’ll:

-- Enjoy a 13:1 student-to-faculty ratio and an average class size of just 18, which allows for great interaction and personal connection with professors such as the Dean of the School of Nursing Dr. Joanne Masella (center in the photo above).
+- Enjoy a 12:1 student-to-faculty ratio and an average class size of just 17, which allows for great interaction and personal

 - Have access to a state-of-the-art nursing lab.